christophergandrud/simtvc/README.md

 ## Christopher Gandrud

 An R package for simulating and graphing non-proportional hazards ratios from [Cox Proportional Hazard (PH) models](http://en.wikipedia.org/wiki/Proportional_hazards_models).
+It can also simulate and graph stratified non-proportional hazard ratios from cox regressions.

 For more information see this [blog post](http://christophergandrud.blogspot.kr/2012/10/graphing-non-proportional-hazards-in-r.html).